NAIST-SE/pypi-pycefr/README.md

 - d.json

 ## Citation
-If you use PDF-GPT in your research or wish to refer to the examples in this repo, please cite with:
+If you use pycefr in your research or wish to refer to the examples in this repo, please cite with:

 ```bibtex
 @inproceedings{RoblesICPC22,